Research | Awards | More on Bernard P. Arulanandam

 Francisella tularensis is an intracellular Gram-negative bacterium that is the causative agent of tularemia.
 Inhalation of F. tularensis results in severe disease and a high fatality rate in humans.
-Our laboratory has recently shown the involvement of mast cells in early defenses against pulmonary tularemia.
-We are currently examining the mechanism(s) by which mast cells modulate innate immune defenses against this pathogen, and as a model for other Gram negative bacteria.
-Moreover, we are characterizing the use of defined F. tularensis mutants as live attenuated vaccine candidates against pneumonic tularemia.
+His laboratory has recently shown the involvement of mast cells in early defenses against pulmonary tularemia.
+They are currently examining the mechanism(s) by which mast cells modulate innate immune defenses against this pathogen, and as a model for other Gram negative bacteria.
+Moreover, they are characterizing the use of defined F. tularensis mutants as live attenuated vaccine candidates against pneumonic tularemia.

 Mucosal Defenses against Acinetobacter baumannii